harrishe1999/FactorVAE/README.md

 git clone https://github.com/harrishe1999/FactorVAE.git \
 cd FactorVAE

-## Usage
-*This section will be updated with instructions for training and inference once those features are implemented.*

 ## Example
 python
 from FactorVAE import FactorVAE  # Make sure to import your model correctly